Does Keeping Your Doors Closed Save On Heating Costs In Commercial Buildings?

 According to the Energy Saving Trust however, in general, it’s much better to close internal doors especially if you have some rooms that you don't heat, or just maintain a low temperature in.
 Radiators, panels, and panel convection heaters work by hot air rising and circling around and back down again.
 Keeping doors closed keeps this current of air in the space to prevent wasting energy, and stops cold air from getting in.

 With flexible working, some office spaces may be seldom used, or storerooms accessed only once or twice a day, so keep these doors shut to keep heat in the most-used areas of the facilities you are managing.
-Some fire doors should always be kept closed or locked, but some fire-rated doors are deliberately held open so we’re not suggesting closing every open door you see.
+Some fire doors should always be kept closed or locked, but some fire-rated doors are deliberately held open with electromagnetic closers so we’re not suggesting closing every open door you see.
 Security, access, and fire safety always need to be considered.

 For all your door-closing and other door hardware needs, from people with plenty of know-how, visit our website today.